a1029/algorithm/README.md

 # algorithm

-While studying algorithm and PS, I upload my code and solution code for the purpose of organizing my study.
+I upload my code and solution code while studying algorithm.

-All solution code I uploaded is from the book I bought and from github.
+All solution code I uploaded were referenced in the book I bought.

 If you have a problem or requirement with copyright of the solution code I uploaded, please email me aab1023@naver.com.